*The deadline to apply for the 2022 Fromkin Research Grant and Lecture has been extended to Friday, January 14, 2022.*

-The 2021 Morris Fromkin Memorial Lecture will be presented on November 4, 2021 by Anne Bonds, associate professor, UWM Department of Geography and Derek Handley, assistant professor, UWM Department of English, with Reggie Jackson, journalist and educator/consultant, Nurturing Diversity Partners, LLC, and Lawrence Hoffman, GIS program manager at Groundwork Milwaukee.
+The 2021 Morris Fromkin Memorial Lecture was presented on November 4, 2021 by Anne Bonds, associate professor, UWM Department of Geography and Derek Handley, assistant professor, UWM Department of English, with Reggie Jackson, journalist and educator/consultant, Nurturing Diversity Partners, LLC, and Lawrence Hoffman, GIS program manager at Groundwork Milwaukee.

-The lecture will begin at 4 p.m. in the fourth floor Conference Center of the UWM Golda Meir Library, 2311 E. Hartford Ave., Milwaukee, WI.
-The event will also be livestreamed and recorded.
+The lecture was held at 4 p.m. in the fourth floor Conference Center of the UWM Golda Meir Library, 2311 E. Hartford Ave., Milwaukee, WI.

 2022 Fromkin Research Grant and Lectureship

 The UWM Libraries invite proposals for the 2022 Fromkin Research Grant and Lectureship.
 The grant encourages and assists UWM scholars in all fields of study to conduct research on individuals, groups, movements, and ideas, in the Americas and elsewhere, which have influenced the quest for social justice and human rights in the United States.